 Compare that to the longer 26 minutes run time for the DC59 Motorhead which is almost 50% more.

 The difference between the Hoover and Dyson is significant ($300 difference!).
-A Hoover would cost just below $130 while the DC59 MotorHead costs over $320!
-The DC59 Animal is a little bit cheaper at just under $290.
+A Hoover would cost just below $140 while the DC59 MotorHead costs over $300!
+The DC59 Animal costs around the same price give or take a few dollars.
 Difference between these two is the main cleaning head with the Motorhead having a larger diameter and having more agitation.

 But remember that the latter is essentially two products in one.
 And you’ll get a longer running time and better build quality (in my opinion).